jmmenes/what-i-learned-in-week-15/README.md

 Functional programming is a programming paradigm, meaning that it is a way of thinking about software construction based on some fundamental, defining principles (listed above).
 Other examples of programming paradigms include object oriented programming and procedural programming.

-Functional code tends to be more concise, more predictable, and easier to test than imperative or object oriented code
+Functional code tends to be more concise, more predictable, and easier to test than imperative or object oriented code.

 &nbsp;